 Camden County College / Williamstown High School / Panther Basketball School

 Crispin Basketball began with my “Pop.”
 Cliff Crispin played ball at Woodstown High School and Temple University in the 1950’s.
-He played in the 1958 Final Four (3rd place finish), coming off the bench behind the great backcourt of Guy Rodgers and Hal Lear.
+His 1958 Final Four (3rd place finish) team included Guy Rodgers and Billy Kennedy (thus, his minutes were limited!).
 He then went on to coach at the High School and Junior College level for over 30 years.
 He is truly the original in the Crispin family.
 The original baller, the original coach, and the original camp director.

 Growing up, my brother and I would spend at least one week a year at the Camden County College Cougar Basketball camp.
 We loved every minute of it.
 Looking back, I did not appreciate how special it was to not only attend a fun basketball camp each summer (there weren’t many back then), but to spend the week with my Pop.
 We had plenty of time with him over the years, but the days at Camden County are ones Jon and I refer back to often.

 During my high school and college years, Jon and I worked various different camps.
 One steady one was run by our Uncle Grant.
 Coach Shivers was the head coach at Williamstown High School and was patient enough to hire the both us even though we probably weren’t the best workers!